HIT Entertainment: 2000–2004: Bob the Builder to final independent years

 In April 2002, HIT Entertainment sold its wildlife division to the newly formed Parthenon Entertainment, which was owned by the former managing director of HIT Wildlife, Carlos "Carl" Hall, with its 30 hours of programming in production and its 300-hour library was transferred in the management buyout agreement.

 The board of Gullane Entertainment agreed to have the company be purchased by HIT for £139 million.
 The television shows owned by Gullane included Thomas & Friends, Magic Adventures of Mumfie, and Fireman Sam, which a stake of was purchased from S4C months before.
 On 22 August 2002, HIT Entertainment officially opened its Canadian office in Toronto.

 In March 2003, CCI Entertainment, the Canadian affiliate of Gullane who owned a minority stake in CCI's shares prior to the HIT purchase, announced they had ended their partnership with HIT and re-acquired their shares in the company, including all of their programming libraries, which made out half of Gullane's catalogue.
 The shows CCI reacquired were put into the company's CCI Releasing subsidiary.
 HIT's next television series Rubbadubbers aired in September of the same year.

 On 1 April 2004, HIT and The Jim Henson Company agreed to a five-year global distribution and production deal which included distribution of 440 hours of TJHC's remaining library, including Fraggle Rock, Emmet Otter's Jug-Band Christmas, The Hoobs, and Jim Henson's Mother Goose Stories.
-In addition, the agreement also included the production of new properties, including Frances, in which both companies co-produced.
-Both companies co-owned the copyright to the series.
+In addition, the agreement also included the production of new properties, including Frances, in which both companies co-produced and co-owned the copyright to the series.
 While firing its chief executive Rob Lawes in October 2004, the company announced its launching of a 24-hour preschool channel known as PBS Kids Sprout with PBS, Comcast, and Sesame Workshop.'